AI Agent Integration

 ]Outside coverage policy

 When a product is outside attestd's coverage, choose one of three explicit policies.
-Document your choice — an undocumented exemption is a gap in your audit trail.
+Document your choice.
+An undocumented exemption is a gap in your audit trail.

 | Policy | Behaviour | Use when |